abhisek11/myhealthnet/README.md

 To sign into HealthNet as an administrator, you can use the following credentials:

-Username: admina@test.com
+Username: rupamhazra@helathnet.com
-Password: a
+Password: rupam123

 Some of the sample credentials for Doctor, Nurse, and Patient users:

-Username: doctora@test.com
+Username: nur.alam@healthnet.com
-Password: a
+Password: nur123

+credential for nurse
-Username: nursea@test.com
+Username: madhu.rupa@healthnet.com
-Password: a
+Password: madhu123

-Username: patienta@test.com
+Username: manas.paul@gmail.com
-Password: a
+Password: manas123

 DISCLAIMERS